 Each cell contains thousands of proteins.
 The properties of proteins are determined by their primary structure , i.e. the sequence of amino acids in their molecules.

 In turn, hereditary information about the primary structure of the protein is contained in the sequence of nucleotides in the DNA molecule.
-This information was named genetic , and the section of DNA that contains information about the primary structure of one protein is called gene .
+This information is called genetic , and the section of DNA that contains information about the primary structure of one protein is called gene .

-A gene is a piece of DNA that contains information about the primary structure of a single protein.
+A gene is a section of DNA that contains information about the primary structure of a single protein.

-A gene is a unit of hereditary information in an organism.
+A gene is a unit of hereditary information of an organism.

 Each DNA molecule contains many genes.
-The totality of all genes of an organism makes it genotype .
+The totality of all the genes of an organism makes up its genotype .

 Protein biosynthesis

-Protein biosynthesis is one of the types of plastic metabolism, during which hereditary information encoded in DNA genes is realized in a specific sequence of amino acids in protein molecules.
+Protein biosynthesis is one of the types of plastic metabolism, during which the hereditary information encoded in DNA genes is realized into a certain sequence of amino acids in protein molecules.

 The process of protein biosynthesis consists of two stages: transcription and translation.

-Each stage of biosynthesis is catalyzed by a corresponding enzyme and supplied with the energy of ATP.
+Each step of biosynthesis is catalyzed by the corresponding enzyme and provided with the energy of ATP.

-Biosynthesis occurs in cells at a tremendous rate.
-In the body of higher animals, up to \ (60 \) thousand peptide bonds are formed in one minute.
+Biosynthesis occurs in cells at a tremendous speed.
+In the body of higher animals, up to \(60\) thousand peptide bonds are formed in one minute.

 Transcription

-Transcription is the process of removing information from a DNA molecule by an mRNA (mRNA) molecule synthesized on it.
+Transcription - this is the process of removing information from a DNA molecule synthesized on it by an mRNA (mRNA) molecule.

 The carrier of genetic information is DNA located in the cell nucleus.

-Informational (messenger) RNA consists of one strand and is synthesized on DNA in accordance with the rule of complementarity.
+Messenger (matrix) RNA consists of a single strand and is synthesized on DNA in accordance with the rule of complementarity.

-An mRNA chain is formed, which is an exact copy of the second (non-template) DNA strand (only uracil is included instead of thymine).
-So information about the sequence of amino acids in a protein is translated from the "language of DNA" to "language of RNA".
+An mRNA chain is formed, which is an exact copy of the second (non-template) DNA chain (only uracil is included instead of thymine).
+So information about the sequence of amino acids in a protein is translated from the “language of DNA” to the “language of RNA”.

 As in any other biochemical reaction, an enzyme is involved in this synthesis - RNA polymerase .